T

 activity

-Experience a traditional Bedouin mode of transport with a short camel ride through the Wadi Rum desert.
+Experience the traditional Bedouin mode of transport with a serene camel ride through the desert.
+Enjoy the silence and the vastness of the landscape.

 ~60 min